 Foster Parents Needed

-Youth Villages is looking for caring people in Tazewell and Claiborne County to become foster parents to children who have suffered abuse, neglect, abandonment or other issues and need a home.
+Youth Villages is looking for caring people in Tazewell and the rest of Claiborne County to become foster parents to children who have suffered abuse, neglect, abandonment or other issues and need a home.
 More than 50 children in East Tennessee are currently in need of a home.
 These children desperately need families who will care for them until they can return to their birth families or an adoptive family is found for them.

 If the children become available for adoption, foster parents often have the first right to adopt, and adoption through Youth Villages is free.
 Youth Villages’ foster parents receive a monthly stipend to help them offset the costs of adding a child to their household.